Geodesic Viewshed (3D Analyst)

 (Optional)

-The maximum distance from which visibility is determined.
-Cells beyond this distance are excluded from the analysis.
+The maximum distance from which visibility will be determined.
+Cells beyond this distance will be excluded from the analysis.

 You can select a field in the input observers dataset, or you can specify a numerical value.